 - 4 large cloves garlic crushed

-- 1 can (14 ounce) chopped or diced tomatoes
+- One (14-ounce) can chopped or diced tomatoes

 - A large sprig of fresh rosemary chopped